holoviz/lumen/docs/getting_started/build_dashboard.md

 ## 8. Customize the appearance and behavior

 The default layout we get is less than ideal for this case since it cuts off one of our plots, leaves a lot of empty space, and does not resize responsively.
-We can get responsive plots by adding `sizing_mode` to the target and `responsive` to the views.
+We can get responsive plots by adding `sizing_mode` to the layout and `responsive` to the views.
 By changing the `layout` and `height`, we can further customize how the dashboard looks.

 ::::{tab-set}